Our Research on Michigan Potatoes

 View past reports here

-View the 2021 Potato Research Report
+View/Download the 2025 Potato Research Report

 Research Priorities